 It’s an easy designer’s trick that can have quite an impact.

 Do you like tips like this?
 Want more?

-You can do that by subscribing below or click the red notification button on the bottom right of your screen.
+Then stay informed by subscribing below or click the red notification button on the bottom right of your screen.
 You’ll get updates about new videos as they become available.
 You’ll never be bombarded with promotional emails.
-I’ll only send “new video” notifications. 🙂
+We only send new post notifications. 🙂

 If this sounds like a winner, then please join me right here…

 Your information will only be used to send you our blog updates.
 You can change your mind at any time by clicking the unsubscribe link at the bottom of any email that you receive from us.
 You can find details about our privacy practices here.

 If you’re not interested, that’s okay too.
 You can still show your appreciation for our content by clicking the Facebook “Like” button or the Twitter “Follow” button on this page.
 Or at a minimum, please share this post via one of the social share buttons below. 🙂